 Most of the old houses in Jazirat Al Hamra are modest winter or summer homes around a courtyard.
 However, you can find the homes of rich pearl traders in the midst as well.

-The Za’ab tribe once ruled Jazirate Al Hamra.
-It is the only historical pearl trading area that was not transformed by modernisation efforts in the Gulf.
-The “ghost town” preserves traditional island settlements representing the country’s past dependence on the pearl trade before the oil era.
+Jazirate Al Hamra was once ruled by the Za’ab tribe before they moved to Abu Dhabi during the 1900s.
+It is the only historical pearl trading area that was not transformed with modernisation efforts in the Gulf.
+The “ghost town” preserves traditional island settlements that represent the country’s past dependence on the pearl trade before the oil era.

 Julfar